Awarding Body Feedback

 I finished my diploma training in 2009 and my Level 5 the year after that, and I have a particular interest in how sociology and counselling interrelate.

-I adore travelling and have thus far hit six of the seven continents.
+I adore travelling and have thus far hit six out of seven continents.
 I guess I’m curious still…

-My name is Cathi and I am a tutor at Counselling Training the Midlands/Crux Counselling Academy.
+My name is Cathi and I am a tutor at Counselling Training the Midlands.
 My background is in early childhood education and I have been training adults for almost 20 years mostly in child development.

 I have collaborated with the University of Cambridge writing and delivering a course on children’s independent learning launched in 2006, which has been the central training resource in a 30 hour advanced professional certificate course, sponsored by Cambridgeshire Local Authority.
 I recently welcomed the opportunity to train counsellors after qualifying myself in 2018 because it combines my expertise and my passion.